augustl/augustl.com/posts/blog/2019/microsoft_predicts_software_bugs.md

 title: According to Microsoft, the number one predictor of software bugs is...
 series: advent_calendar_2019

+UPDATE: This article was too clickbait-y.
+I've [made a proper version of it here](https://augustl.com/blog/2019/best_bug_predictor_is_organizational_complexity/).

 Microsoft launched Windows Vista in 2007, with varying degrees of success.

 Microsoft Research made a substantial effort to figure out what went wrong.